Walmer Castle, located a short walk from Deal seafront, is a fascinating mix of Tudor fortress and elegant country residence.

-Walmer Castle, located just a short walk from Deal seafront, is a unique blend of Tudor fortress and elegant country residence.
-Originally built on the orders of Henry VIII as part of his coastal defences, the castle later evolved into the official residence of the Lord Warden of the Cinque Ports – an honorary position held by some of Britain’s most notable figures, from the Duke of Wellington to Queen Elizabeth the Queen Mother.
-Today, Walmer Castle is one of Kent’s top attractions, famed for its award-winning gardens, rich history, and family-friendly experiences.
+Built on the orders of King Henry VIII as part of his coastal defences, the castle later evolved into the official residence of the Lord Warden of the Cinque Ports - an honorary position held by some of Britain’s most notable figures, from the Duke of Wellington to Queen Elizabeth The Queen Mother.

 The History of Walmer Castle

-Constructed in the 16th century as part of Henry VIII’s defensive chain, Walmer Castle was designed alongside Deal and Sandown castles to protect England’s vulnerable south-east coast.
-Unlike Deal Castle, which remained largely a military fort, Walmer Castle gradually transformed into a comfortable residence for the Lord Warden of the Cinque Ports.
+Constructed in the 16th century as part of Henry VIII’s coastal fortifications, Walmer Castle was designed alongside Deal and Sandown Castles to protect England’s vulnerable south-east shoreline.
+While Deal Castle remained a purely military fortification, Walmer Castle gradually transformed into a comfortable residence for the Lord Warden of the Cinque Ports.

-The role of Lord Warden was both ceremonial and strategic, and the castle has welcomed many distinguished holders of the title, including:
+The role of Lord Warden was both ceremonial and strategic, and the castle has hosted many distinguished holders of the title, including:

-• Arthur Wellesley, 1st Duke of Wellington – Lord Warden for 23 years until his death at the castle in 1852.
-Visitors today can see his armchair, in which he passed away, and the famous boots that bear his name.
+• Arthur Wellesley, 1st Duke of Wellington - Lord Warden for 23 years until his death at the castle in 1852.
+Visitors can see his chair, in which he died, and the famous Wellington boots that bear his name.

-• Queen Elizabeth the Queen Mother – Lord Warden from 1978 to 2002, remembered for her love of the castle and gardens.
+• Queen Elizabeth The Queen Mother - Lord Warden from 1978 to 2002, remembered for her affection for Walmer and her dedication to the gardens.

 What to See at Walmer Castle